Know Your History

 IN THE MOOD FOR A LITTLE HISTORY?

 Look no further than one of these nearby museums – hubs of history and culture that help make Denton distinctive.
-These museums honor the heroes of our city, open avenues for explorations and deep dives into our rich yesteryears, and reveal how the creativity of Dentonites past and present.
+These museums honor the heroes of our city, open avenues for exploration and deep dives into our rich yesteryears, and reveal the creativity of Dentonites past and present.
 Take a stroll through the hallowed halls of Denton history with one of these establishments.

 Denton County Courthouse-on-the-Square Museum

 The courthouse serves as a reminder of Denton County’s history.
 It is home to the Courthouse-on-the-Square Museum as well as John B. Denton’s grave.
-Lectures, exhibits, and community organized events are scheduled throughout the year keeping this local gem an active site for experiencing the past.
+Lectures, exhibits, and community-organized events are scheduled throughout the year, keeping this local gem an active site for experiencing the past.

 Denton County Historical Park